-Engineers who design structures and know soil mechanics learn the practical difficulties of providing a foundation and erecting the structure.
-Thus, they become partly qualified to operate construction companies, with some entering the construction business.
-Administrative and business activities require them also to learn something about accounting, personnel management, and contracts.
+Engineers who design structures and know soil mechanics learn the practical difficulties of providing a foundation and erecting the structure, and some enter the construction business.
+The administrative and business activities of construction companies require them to also learn something about accounting, personnel management, and contracts.